 Bathing Elephants Responsibly

 Do you think an elephant loves shooting water at you through its trunk while you jump around on its back while the mahout continues to hit it throughout the ‘performance’?
 Hell no!
-You certainly won’t be seeing that here – not even the caretakers climb on the animals!
+You won’t see that here – not even the caretakers climb on the animals!

-As you walk down to the river, you get a plastic bucket for one of the most fun parts of the day – bath time!
-Everyone, including the caretaker, swoops up bucket after bucket of water and throws it over the elephant as it leisurely enjoys being cooled down in the baking northern Thailand heat.
+Walking down to the river, you get a plastic bucket for one of the most fun parts of the day – bath time!
+Everyone, including the caretaker, swoops bucket after bucket of water and throws it over the elephant as it leisurely enjoys being cooled down in the baking northern Thailand heat.

 You know you’ve done an excellent job when the elephant trunk hugs its caretaker in delight.